evgenyneu/Cosmos/README.md

 ## Using Cosmos in code

-You can also style and control the Cosmos view from your code by creating an outlet in your view controller or by creating a new instance of `CosmosView` class.

 Add `import Cosmos` to your source code if you used Carthage or CocoaPods setup methods.

+You can also style and control the Cosmos view from your code by creating an outlet in your view controller.
+Alternatively, one can  instantiate `CosmosView` class and add it to the view manually without using Storyboard.

 ```Swift